Please see an extract from my White Paintings interview by the Sonic Boom magazine further below.

 Stella Pierides has this to say about negative space in haiku:

-I'm a haiku writer who feels honoured if a reader adds their own life experiences to a poem of mine that only shows half a story.
+I'm a haiku writer who feels honoured if a reader adds their own life experiences to a poem of mine, that maybe only shows half a story, in order for it to be completed by someone else.

 Complementary to negative space is my white echoes and implication article: